Misarticulation Therapy for Children: Causes & Treatment

 What Causes Misarticulation?

-- Structural differences such as tongue-tie or cleft palate
+• Structural conditions like tongue-tie or cleft palate

 When Does Misarticulation Resolve Naturally?